alexlewzey/audiotk/README.md

 # audiotk

-audio took-kit
+Command line interface containing tools for audio processing e.g. speech to text, changing audio formats, etc

-### install and run
+### install

-1. pip install -e .
+1. make install
 2. requires ffmpeg (is installed with brew if on Mac)